Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Joule-Thomson expansion

 The non-extensivity parameter $\delta$ plays a crucial role in shaping the inversion structure.
 Increasing $\delta$ systematically shifts the inversion points toward larger horizon radii, implying that non-extensive corrections delay the onset of the cooling regime by enhancing the entropy contribution in the inversion condition.
 This behavior reflects the fact that Tsallis entropy amplifies the weight of large-horizon configurations in the thermodynamic response.

-Although the figure focuses on the ordinary branch, the analytic structure of Eq.~\eqref{eq:muJ_result} indicates that the branch parameter $\zeta$ influences both the location of divergences and the extent of cooling and heating regions.
-In particular, the reinforced electromagnetic contribution characterizing the phantom branch is expected to modify the balance between heating and cooling phases, in line with the enhanced thermal behavior observed in the previous sections.
+The side-by-side comparison in Fig.~\ref{fig:JTE} makes the role of the branch parameter $\zeta$ explicit: the analytic structure of Eq.~\eqref{eq:muJ_result} shows that $\zeta$ influences both the location of divergences and the extent of cooling and heating regions, and the phantom panel in Fig.~\ref{fig:jte_minus} confirms this numerically.
+The reinforced electromagnetic contribution characterizing the phantom branch modifies the balance between heating and cooling phases, in line with the enhanced thermal behavior observed in the previous sections.
 Overall, the JT expansion provides a sensitive probe of how non-extensive thermodynamics and branch structure jointly affect the response properties of Kalb-Ramond-ModMax black holes \cite{Kruglov:2022bhx}.